-If you’re a musician or music teacher, read on to discover how using video can benefit your music, teaching, and business, and what has worked for me on my road to over 1,000,000 views on my YouTube channel.
+If you’re a musician or music teacher, read on to discover how using video can benefit your music, teaching, and business, and what has worked for me on my road to almost 2,000,000 views on my YouTube channel.

 Watch the video here:

 Listen to the podcast version here:

 Subscribe for all Episodes on iTunes, Stitcher, & Google Play here: